patrickgue/songbook/README.md

 ## Supported environments

-Successfully tested on Linux (x86_64, gcc) AND FreeBSD (X86_64, clang), probably works on a lot of other platforms.
+Works on Linux (x86_64, gcc).
+Compiles and mostly works on FreeBSD (c86_64, clang), and on WIN32 (with mingw32) with some minor bugs.
+Probably works on a lot of other platforms.